FAIRDataPipeline/FAIR-CLI/README.md

   remote: origin
 description: Testing Project
 ```

-this file is then read during initialisation:
+this file is then read during the initialisation:

 ```sh
 fair init --using <cli-config.yaml file>
 ```

-For the purposes of CI runs, the initialisation can be "skipped" by running:
+For integration into a CI workflow, the setup can be skipped by running:

 ```sh
 fair init --ci
 ```

-which will create temporary directories for some locations.
+which will create temporary directories for some of the required location paths.

 ### `run`

-The purpose of `run` is to execute a model/submission run to the local registry.
-The command fills any specified template variables of the form `${{ VAR }}` to match those outlined [below](#template-variables).
+The purpose of `run` is to execute a model/submission run and submit results to the local registry.
 Outputs of a run will be stored within the `coderun` folder in the directory specified under the `data_store` tag in the `config.yaml`, by default this is `$HOME/.fair/data/coderun`.

 ```sh
 fair run